ClickHouse/ClickBench/bytehouse/NOTES.md

 ```

 The statistics of the number of rows, and bytes processed is wrong.
+Also it shows 200 million records in the UI while I only have 100 million.

 ```
 cat log.txt | grep --text -F 'Elapsed' |